Arfan453/Real-Time-Face-and-Smile-Detection/README.md

 # Face and Smile Detection with MQTT

 This project demonstrates how to perform real-time face and smile detection using a laptop camera and send the data to the Favoriot platform via MQTT.
-The data includes the number of faces and smiles detected, will be sent to the platform every 10 seconds.
+The data sent to the platform is the number of faces and smiles detected every 10 seconds.

 ## Requirements